 "Avengers: Endgame" first reactions are here: "Everything you want it to be and more"

-More than a decade in the making and 22 movies later, "Avengers: Endgame" made its premiere in Los Angeles on Monday.
+More than a decade in the making and 22 movies later, "Avengers: Endgame" made its premiere Monday in Los Angeles.
 Some critics raved about the last film in the Marvel Cinematic Universe saga on social media.

 The film takes place after "Avengers: Infinity War" and follows the remaining Marvel superheroes' quest to defeat the god-like villain Thanos, who now possesses all six infinity stones.
 The movie will be a surefire box office hit, as tickets have quickly sold out online and has even attracted scalpers who were selling stubs for upwards of $15,000 on eBay.